UPDATE: International Sports Law

 CAS hears cases on a variety of subjects, including doping, issues of nationality, advertising sponsorship, judging matters and other subjects of a commercial or disciplinary nature.
 Web and print access to published CAS awards is explained below.

 The most recent arbitral awards rendered by CAS are published on the CAS Recent Decisions page.
-The Database of CAS Awards makes available all non-confidential CAS jurisprudence since 1986, the year of the establishment of the tribunal.
+The Database of CAS Awards makes available all non-confidential CAS jurisprudence, including ad hoc decisions, since the tribunal’s establishment in 1986.

 Selected older awards are published in print in Recueil des sentences du TAS: Digest of CAS Awards (three volumes, from 1986 to 2003).
 Not all awards are published in these volumes.
 Awards are selected for publication on the basis of their impact on CAS case law and on sports law in general.
 All awards are published in both English and French, the two official languages of CAS.